ansient0/lwotc/README.md

 ### Secondary weapons
 * Sword
-* 175% base weapon damage
+* 150% base weapon damage
 * 40 aim
+* 30 crit

 #### Arc thrower
 * Arc thrower is no longer turn ending by default, Has the electroshock effect by default